micktwomey/htmx-playground/README.md

 To run the FastAPI version:

 1. `poetry install`
-2. `poetry run uvicorn main:app --reload`
+2. `poetry run uvicorn htmx_fastapi.main:app --reload`
 3. Go to [http://localhost:8000/](http://localhost:8000/)
    1. Try adding something, it should reload after the POST
    2. Try watching with dev tools to see what's happening